dappforce/subsocial-docs/docs/sdk/quick-start/posts/PostWithDetails.md

 ### findPostWithSomeDetails

-Find and load post with their extension and owner's profile (if defined).
+Finds and loads a post with their extension and the owner's profile (if defined).

 ```
 flatApi.findPostWithSomeDetails(query: FindPostWithDetailsQuery): Promise<PostWithSomeDetails | undefined>